Fairblock/docs/docs/advanced/keyshare_module.md

 ##### show-general-key-share

-The `show-general-key-share` command allow users to query the target general key share submitted by its validator, id type and id value.
+The `show-general-key-share` command allow users to query the target general keyshare submitted by its validator, id type and id value.

 `fairyringd query show-general-key-share [validator] [id-type] [id-value] [flags]`